bbalganjjm/natural_js/docs/implementation/m5-plan.md

 - Keep `data-format` display-only and `data-validate` candidate-oriented; domain rules remain application functions in `RuleSet`.
 - Keep the path helper private inside UI.
 Do not export a path, mask, format, date, or validation utility package.
 - Prefer one direct runner and ordinary objects over a registration engine, deep type gymnastics, and repeated assertions.
 Parse descriptors once per authored template, update only affected controls, and preserve native HTML semantics.
 - Treat M4's invalid-row navigation guard and `GRID_RULES` error as pilot boundaries to remove only when the full M5 behavior and tests are present.
+Do not pre-export types for M7 containers while completing the M5 public surface.
 - Keep 1.x LGPL files unchanged under `v1/`; newly written 2.0 files use Apache-2.0.
 Do not switch Git `master` or publish to npm as part of M5.

 # Verification log